 Visual Design: Based only on a quick look, but also my knowledge of her work, I'd recommend Connie Malamed's Visual Design Solutions.

 Evaluation: I'm not a real fan of much out there.
-The exception is Will Thaheimer's Performance-Focused Smile Sheets is an important step in the right direction.
+The exception is Will Thaheimer's Performance-Focused Learner Surveys is an important step in the right direction.
 (Here's hoping he comes out with a book version of his new LTEM model.)

 Going Broader: